Frequently Asked Questions

 Sapporo Chitose to Sapporo city: Sapporo city is about 1 hour by train or bus from Sapporo Chitose airport so connections to an from the city can be made to meet any flight time.

-Sapporo Chitose to Furano: The last bus to Furano departs at 5:20pm arriving in Furano at 8:20pm so you will need to arrange your flight to land before 4:30pm in order to make this transfer.
-If you are arriving later than this there are private transfer options available or you can spend the night near the airport and transfer to Niseko the following morning.
+Sapporo Chitose to Furano: The last bus to Furano departs at 3:30pm arriving in Furano at 5:55pm so you will need to arrange your flight to land before 2:30pm in order to make this transfer.
+If you are arriving later than this there are private transfer options available.

 How do I get from Chitose airport to Niseko and back?